Why TEGNA Inc. (TGNA) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a -0.73% gain in the last 1 month and extending the period to 3 months gives it a -4.52%, and is 4.56% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.64% over the week and 2.74% over the month.
+The stock witnessed a 2.91% gain in the last 1 month and extending the period to 3 months gives it a 4.76%, and is 0.00% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.86% over the week and 2.34% over the month.

 TEGNA Inc. (TGNA) Analyst Forecasts